alkohout/alkohout.github.io/_posts/2025-02-09-waves-in-ice.md

 - Highlighted need to include wave-ice interactions in climate models
 - Improved accuracy of sea-ice predictions
 - Helped explain accelerated ice loss observations

-### Future Predictions
-- Suggests sea ice may be more vulnerable than previously thought
-- Indicates potential for faster ice loss in warming climate
-- Points to importance of autumn storms in ice extent
-- Helps explain observed changes in sea ice

 ### Broader Implications
 - Maritime Operations & Safety